Celiac Disease and Gluten Sensitivity – Facts And Diet

 - Manufacturers will be legally allowed to label a food “gluten-free” even if that food contains an ingredient that’s made from wheat, barley or rye (or a crossbreed from those grains) as long as it has been processed to remove the gluten down to below that 20ppm level.

 - The FDA said the 95% or more manufacturers were following the rules, but they have up to a year to comply

 My personal note to you:

 Celiac Disease and gluten intolerance is something I have personally dealt with for a number of years and I can only tell that you it takes time to learn all the ingredients to avoid.
 It not only takes a physical toll but an emotional toll too.
 It is manageable and well worth the struggle so be patient with yourself, read labels very carefully, stay away from processed foods, make food from scratch, eat organic and local harvest as much as possible.
 If you aren’t sure of an ingredients – don’t buy it.
 There are many good gluten-free products, but there are others that I would be cautious about before spending your money.
 You need to do your research, with the FDA labeling rules and other questionable ingredients that could be harmful to your health.
 It’s always better to be safe than sorry.
 There is lots of information available now and many books that you can purchase for gluten-free recipes.
-Take a look at some books to guide you! & a self start guide for a Jump Start Your Gluten Free Diet!
 It takes time to find what will work for you, as any health problem does.
 But you can do it!

 Other Sources: The Doctors Book of Food Remedies Author: Selene Yeager and the Prevention Health Book